-While the rest of the world gets solemn and all teary-eyed on Nov.11th, Americans choose to “Celebrate” our War Dead on a fine spring day, and make a weekend of it.
+While the rest of the world gets solemn and all teary-eyed on Nov.11th, Americans choose to “Celebrate” our War Dead on a fine spring day, and make a weekend party of it.

 Sure each of us who have experienced a personal loss in one of America’s wars mourns that personal loss – When my mother passed away, her two most prized possessions were passed down to me – Two Folded American flags.

 We mourn each Warrior, who “gave that last full measure” individually, but as a nation, we celebrate their life and honor their sacrifice with Memorial Day.